 As mentioned earlier, introverts usually don’t like small talk.
 And when you are hanging out with a big group of people, there will rarely be a deep, meaningful conversation going.

-In this kind of situation, introverts are quiet because they simply don’t feel like adding anything to the conversation, while a person struggling with SAD is quiet because he/she is afraid of saying something stupid and being judged or rejected.
+In this kind of situation, introverts are quiet because they simply don’t feel like adding anything to the conversation.
+But a person struggling with SAD is quiet because he/she is afraid of saying something stupid, being judged, or rejected.
 Once again, the underlying cause of this behaviour is fear and lack of self-confidence.

 Both, introverts and socially anxious people might seem arrogant or cold to extroverts.